/pr-loop

 |---|---|---|

 | CodeRabbit | AI review + auto-summaries | Auto on PR.
-Also: CodeRabbit plugin or cr review --plain |
+Also: CodeRabbit plugin or coderabbit review --agent in Codex env (cr review --plain for human terminal use) |

-| Codex Cloud | AI code review (GPT-5.2-codex) | gh pr comment <N> --body "@codex review" or comment manually on GitHub.
+| Codex Cloud | AI code review | gh pr comment <N> --body "@codex review" or comment manually on GitHub.
 Auto-reviews if enabled in Codex settings.
 Reads AGENTS.md "Review guidelines".
 Flags P0/P1 by default. |

 | Cursor Bugbot | Bug detection | gh pr comment <N> --body "@cursor @bugbot review" or comment manually on GitHub.
 For re-review after fixes: gh pr comment <N> --body "@cursor @bugbot re-review".
 Bot responds as cursor[bot]. |